 In addition to the Gain and Zero adjustable Potentiometers visible on the front of the unit, there is an adjustment you can make by removing the snap-off cover on the side of the amplifier.
-The adjustment is on the input printed circuit board as shown in Figure 4.
-The following table provides you with a list of all the Potentiometers, where they are located on the Classic Series DIN Rail input printed circuit board, and a description of their functions.
-To adjust potentiometers, refer to Adjustment Tools 3.7.
+The adjustment is located on the input printed circuit board as shown in Figure 4.
+The following table provides you with a list of all Potentiometers, where they are located on the Classic Series DIN Rail input printed circuit board, and a description of their functions.